Demi-urge/menace_sandbox/docs/self_improvement_engine.md

 When invoked by the autonomous sandbox the improvement engine participates in the recursive module discovery used by `SelfTestService`.
-The sandbox follows orphan and isolated modules through their import chains and merges passing files into `module_map.json`, making them available for future cycles.
+The sandbox follows orphan and isolated modules through their import chains and `discover_recursive_orphans` returns a mapping where each entry records its importing `parents` and whether it is considered `redundant`.
+Passing files are merged into `module_map.json`, making them available for future cycles.
 The generated `.env` enables this behaviour by default via `SANDBOX_RECURSIVE_ORPHANS=1`, `SANDBOX_RECURSIVE_ISOLATED=1` and `SANDBOX_AUTO_INCLUDE_ISOLATED=1`.
 Disable recursion with `SANDBOX_RECURSIVE_ORPHANS=0` or `SANDBOX_RECURSIVE_ISOLATED=0`